umesh-gattem/LING-L645/GPT3_Practical/README.md

 ###TASK 3 : (TAKE AWAY HOME)

-1. In this task we compare the performance of GPT3 with any fine-tuning Language Model.
+1. In this task we will compare the performance of GPT3 with any fine-tuning Language Model.
 2. For our ease, let’s take the reference of our last practical Seq_to_Seq translation use case.
 3. Let’s solve the problem using the Bahdinau_Attention fine-tuning model and solve the same using the GPT3 and compare the metrics and results.